GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 Endpoint Name | Short Description |
 -----|-----------------
 Submit Subaward report (Contracts)     | Used to submit Subaward reports for reporting on one or more Contracts.
-Submit Subaward report (Grants)     | Used to submit Subaward reports for reporting on one or more Grants.
+Submit Subaward report (Assistance)     | Used to submit Subaward reports for reporting on one or more Assistance awards.
 Update Subaward report (Contracts)     | Used to update a previously published Subaward report for a Contract.
-Update Subaward report (Grants)     | Used to update a previously published Subaward report for a Grant.
+Update Subaward report (Assistance)     | Used to update a previously published Subaward report for a Assistance awards.
 Delete Subaward report (Contracts)     | Used to delete a Subaward report for a Contract.
-Delete Subaward report (Grants)     | Used to delete a Subaward reports for a Grant.
+Delete Subaward report (Assistance)     | Used to delete a Subaward reports for a Assistance awards.
 Get Subaward report (Contracts)     | Used to get details for a Subaward report for a Contract.
-Get Subaward report (Grants)     | Used to get details for a Subaward report for a Grant.
+Get Subaward report (Assistance)     | Used to get details for a Subaward report for a Assistance awards.
 Search Subaward report (Contracts)     | Used to get Subaward reports for Contracts based on optional search criteria.
-Search Subaward report (Grants)     | Used to get Subaward reports for Grants based on optional search criteria.
+Search Subaward report (Assistance)     | Used to get Subaward reports for Assistance awards based on optional search criteria.

 The following section describes each of the above endpoints in detail.